 Although nearly all states have implemented tests that measure students’ progress toward clearly defined standards, many still lack the infrastructure necessary to deliver results electronically and store them in multiyear databases for purposes of comparison, the report said.

-According to Steve Hodas, executive vice president for strategic development, most states do issue high-quality tests aligned with state standards.
+According to Steve Hodas, executive vice president for strategic development at the Princeton Review, most states do issue strong, high-quality tests aligned with state standards.
 But good tests achieve little if states are unable to qualify the results, he said.
 What’s alarming is the number of states that are unprepared to use test scores effectively to improve instruction.